Meta Pixel

 The Big Questions

-As a customer, you have the right to as the catering service a few questions.
+As a customer, you have the right to ask the catering service a few questions.
 Some of the most critical ones, especially at the outset, should be:

 Remember, it is great to build a rapport with your catering service.
 This way, it is easier and comfortable to speak your mind and allow the caterer to have the best idea of what you want for your big day.
 In everything, communication is key!